 - Student accommodation (April)

 - Late registration (June-July)

 - Cancellation (August)

 The ECM website is the responsibility of the organisers.
-Organisers must provide the design, hosting, contents handling and maintenance of the website.
+Organisers must provide the design, contents handling and maintenance of the website.

 - On-line registration